-Most Recent Action: Favorable with CS by Environment and Natural Resources; 4 Yeas, 0 Nays
+Most Recent Action: Favorable with CS by Environment and Natural Resources; 4 Yeas, 0 Nays environment, often resulting in lengthy, yet unsuccessful, litigation.

 House Bill 1199: Florida authorizes a citizen to assert standing to stop an activity that will affect his or her use or enjoyment of air, water, or natural resources.
 However, court rulings and legislation in the U.S. and worldwide have suggested that specific legal rights of nature may exist, authorizing a person to assert standing on behalf of natural resources.